Sleep is as old as history itself. But the modern-day of thinking about sleep – being cosy and tucked up on your mattress – is a new invention.

 Then it’s time to get a new mattress that’s more suited to you.

 To help you out, we’ve reviewed some of the best mattresses on the market.
 These are our top three contenders.

 #1 – The Ergoflex 5G (Our Rating = 9.7)

 - Our rating: 9.7/10

-The Ergoflex 5G mattress is one of the best-rated mattresses in the UK, and one of the few online mattresses that offer true orthopaedic support.
-Made from medium firm-memory foam, it’s a long-lasting mattress that offers both incredible support and comfort.
+The Ergoflex 5G mattress is one of the best-rated mattresses in the UK, and one of the few online ones that offer true orthopaedic support.
+Made from medium firm-memory foam, it’s a long-lasting option that offers both incredible support and comfort.